The year is 1849 as you make your way towards the Quay in New Ross, Wexford.

-Stepping back in time, you will make your way towards the Quay in New Ross circa 1849.
-Approaching the ‘William Graves & Son’ ticket office, our visual presentations will set the scene of a country in crisis.
-With potato crops failing and food prices soaring, more than a million people are forced to leave their homes for an uncertain future abroad.
+Approaching the ‘William Graves & Son’ ticket office, our living emigration museum exhibition shows you a country in crisis.
+With crops failing and food prices soaring during the potato famine in Ireland, more than a million people are forced to leave their homes in a mass Irish emigration for an uncertain future abroad.

-As you await your departure you will overhear the conversations of fellow emigrants: a couple quarreling over what to pack, a young man reading aloud a letter from his brother in Detroit.
+As you await your departure, you overhear conversations of fellow emigrants: a couple quarrelling over what to pack, a young man reading aloud a letter from his brother in Detroit.

-Before boarding, our audio-visual will further dramatise the plight of these brave and desperate travelers.
+Before boarding, our audio-visual gives you a special insight into the plight of these brave and desperate travellers.

 The Dunbrody Famine Ship is one of the premier tourist attractions in the South East of Ireland.
 Centred on an authentic reproduction of an 1840’s emigrant vessel, it provides a world-class interpretation of the famine emigrant experience.